StevenCK1/real_time_chat_app/README.md

 Learnt:

 - [Socket.IO](https://socket.io/) library (built on top of WebSocket protocol) that enables low-latency, bidirectional and event-based communication between a client and a server.
 Learnt how to implement on client and server side
+- use CSS modules, allows use of same className in different files
+- learnt about toLocaleString options to format date to UK format

 To do:

+- save to localeStorage for user to persist
 - authentication
+- validation?
 - emoji
 - voice call
+- security?
+- does it scale?